mor10/prototype/readme.md

-This is the repository for my course, COURSENAME on LinkedIn Learning and Lynda.com.

-tutorial, training, linkedinlearning, lynda, lynda-com, rayvillalobos

 # COURSENAME
 This is the repository for my course COURSENAME.
 The full course is available on [LinkedIn Learning](LICOURSEURL?trk=insiders_6787408_learning) and [Lynda.com](LDCCOURSEURL)